Bio

 Highlights

 Prof. Delimatsis' work has been cited extensively in the relevant academic literature and by international organizations such as the WTO.
 He is the author of 'International Trade in Services and Domestic Regulations - Necessity, Transparency, and Regulatory Diversity' (International Economic Law Series, Oxford University Press, 2007).
-He also co-edited two collective volumes, the first on 'The Prospects of International Trade Regulation' (Cambridge University Press, 2011) and the second on 'Financial Services at the Crossroads - Implications for Supervision, Institutional Design and Trade' (Kluwer Law International, 2011).
+He also edited several collective volumes, including on 'The Prospects of International Trade Regulation' (Cambridge University Press, 2011) and on 'Financial Services at the Crossroads - Implications for Supervision, Institutional Design and Trade' (Kluwer Law International, 2011).
 Recently, he edited 'The Law, Economics and Politics of International Standardization' (Cambridge University Press, 2015) and a Research Handbook on Climate Change and Trade (Edward Elgar, 2016).
-His latest edited work is the Encyclopaedia on Trade and Environmental Law (Edward Elgar, 2021)
+His latest edited works are the Encyclopaedia on Trade and Environmental Law (Edward Elgar, 2021), a book on State Capitalism and International Investment Law (Hart, 2023), and a book on the Evolution of Transnational Rule-Makers Through Crises (Cambridge University Press, 2023).

 He has consulted with the European Commission, national governments and international organizations and served as expert for various national science foundations in evaluating research projects and education programs at the bachelor and masters level.
 Since 2019, Prof. Delimatsis has been a Member of the IUCN World Commission on Environmental Law.